wlonk/arcadia/vingt-et-un.md

 Continue to play the scene.
 Certain actions (escalations, basically) mean that you will take another face-up card.
 Everything else is a pass (for now).

+Get another card whenever you:

+  * Call in a debt
+  * Dazzle
+  * Drop some gossip
+  * Insult
+  * Lean on a reputation
+  * Open up about your feelings
+  * Pull rank
+  * Threaten

 The GM must hit whenever a PC does, unless their hand (including the hole card) totals 17 or more.